mithro/actions-includes/README.md

 The `shell` parameter is deduced from the file extension, but it is possible to use a custom shell by setting the `shell` parameter manually.

+## pre-commit hook
+When you use actions-includes, it may be useful to add a pre-commit hook (see https://git-scm.com/docs/githooks) to your project so that your workflow files are always pre-processed before they reach GitHub.
+There are multiple projects (notably `pre-commit`; see https://pre-commit.com/) that support adding pre-commit hooks.
+Alternatively, to add a pre-commit hook without installing another package, you can just create or modify `.git/hooks/pre-commit` (note: this path is relative to your project root).
+A sample file typically lives at `.git/hooks/pre-commit.sample`.

+The pre-commit hook should run the commands that are necessary to pre-process your workflows.
+For example:
+> ```sh
+> python -m actions_includes.py workflow.in.yml workflow.out.yml
+> ```